R505: the Flying Cloud

 "I rather doubt it," said Captain Everett.
 "According to Miss Sarah, tribes in this part of the world ate only the livers and brains of their victims.
 That would leave most of the bodies intact."

-The four men stood on the deck of the Viking Girl -- the shipwrecked freighter they’d landed to investigate.
-Their own vessel, His Majesty’s Airship, Flying Cloud, R-505, circled high overhead, in little position to help if they came under attack.
+The four men stood on the deck of the Viking Girl, which they'd reached after a bit of a scramble.
+Below them, their rubber raft bobbed at the end of its painter, offering little in the way of a line of retreat.
+Their own vessel, His Majesty's Airship Flying Cloud, R-505, circled high overhead, in poor position to help if they came under attack.
 But if Everett was concerned, he gave no sign.
-Instead, he set off toward the stern of the vessel, beckoning for the others to follow.
-The deck was deserted, empty, littered with fragments of rock.
+Instead, he set off toward the stern of the freighter, beckoning for the others to follow.

+The deck was deserted and empty, littered in places with fragments of rock.
 "What is this?" asked Iverson, stooping to pick up one of the fragments.
 "Some kind of ore?"

 The signalman took the rock from Iverson and turned it over in his hand.
-"Uranite or mozanite, I believe.
-Not particularly valuable.
-It’s used to color glass and ceramics.
-I can’t imagine who would want to steal it."
+"Uraninite or mozanite, I believe," he replied.
+"Not particularly valuable.
+It's used to color glass and ceramics.
+I can't imagine who would want to steal it."

 "The dreaded Glass Pirates of the Timor Sea?"